Felicia Forrester: Storylines

-Felicia was particularly frustrated with her father's choice to name Rick president of the company even though she loves her brother.
-She saw the Logan family as having far too much influence over her family's business, and came to feel her father didn't even notice her anymore.
-When it came time for the company to debut its new line, Felicia openly expressed that she partially wished it would fail so that Eric would see the error in allowing the Logan family to have so much power over Forrester Creations.
+Felicia returns to Los Angeles and allies with Thorne and Ridge to eliminate Donna out of Forrester Creations, because of the supposed bad publicity that the company had received since Eric married Donna (of whom none of them approve of).
+Their efforts are not well received by Eric, who is angry that his children aren't willing to give Donna a chance.
+The feud continues and Felicia is fired from her job at Forrester Creations by Donna, though she is later reinstated.
+Felicia becomes frustrated with her father's choice to name Rick president of the company even though.
+She sees the Logan family as having far too much influence over her family's business, and feels that her father does not notice her anymore.
+When it is time for the company to debut its new line, Felicia openly expresses that she partially wishes it would fail so that Eric would see the error in allowing the Logan family to have so much power over Forrester Creations.
+Felicia contacts Nick expressing a wish to leave her father's company in favor of Jackie M and even offers to rekindle their romance, despite him being engaged to Katie Logan (Heather Tom).
+It does not happen because Nick is committed to Katie.

-Before either Forrester Creations or Jackie M had revealed their new lines, Felicia contacted Nick Marone expressing a wish to leave her father's company in favor of Jackie M and even offered to rekindle their romance, despite him being engaged to Katie Logan.
-It did not happen because Nick was committed to Katie at the time.
-She returned in 2010 and learned her mother had cancer, and stayed to support the family until Christmas.
+Felicia returns in 2010 and learns her mother has cancer, and stays to support the family until Christmas.
 She again returns in July of the following year for the wedding of Ridge and Taylor—which does not end up happening.
 Felicia returns in November 2012 for her mother's farewell party, she stays for the funeral and leaves again after spending Christmas with her family.
-In August 2014, Wyatt Spencer (Darin Brooks), Hope Logan (Kim Matula) and Rick Forrester (Jacob Young) visit Felicia at Forrester Creations Paris, ahead of shooting a new promotion in the city.
+In August 2014, Wyatt Spencer (Darin Brooks), Hope Logan (Kim Matula) and Rick (Jacob Young) visit Felicia at Forrester Creations Paris, ahead of shooting a new promotion in the city.
 In September 2016, Felicia returns to help her family to stop Eric and Quinn Fuller (Rena Sofer)'s wedding.